Der Stern von Afrika: Release

 A first version of Der Stern von Afrika was screened to representatives of the German Ministries of Defence and the Interior on 20 February 1957.
-The Ministry of Defence asked for several cuts, because it feared the film would tend to romanticization and could provoke the impression that it followed Nazi German propaganda suggesting the invasion of Poland was somehow provoked by Polish attacks.
+The Ministry of Defence asked for several cuts, because it feared the film might be seen as romanticizing wartime events and could provoke the impression that it followed Nazi German propaganda suggesting the invasion of Poland was somehow provoked by Polish attacks.

 The ministry further asked that any reference to Hitler would be left out and that the film would not end with a scene in which Marseille's fiancé receives the message of his death while teaching a school class.
 It was perceived that this would lead the audience to conclude that the children of the 1940s were to become soldiers again in the present.
 In general, however, both ministries now supported the film, which they considered to be an authentic portrayal of the spirit of German fighter pilots in 1942.
 They saw and acknowledged in it a general tendency to depict the hardships and problems of the war, while positively honoring the human value of soldierly achievements and comradeship.

-With that endorsement, the Emelka applied for a final grant from the Treuhand.
-It was once again turned down, most likely because the Treuhand feared that the film would be banned out of political concerns.
+With that endorsement, Emelka applied for a final grant from Treuhand.
+It was once again turned down, most likely because Treuhand feared that the film would be banned out of political concerns.
 In fact, in May 1957 the Freiwillige Selbstkontrolle der Filmwirtschaft (FSK) initially did not approve the film, because it perceived "national socialist tendencies" and, in particular, because it thought that the historical situation was inappropriately distorted.
 It is neither clear, how the FSK came to that conclusion, nor what made it change its mind, but the film was approved soon after.

 In June 1957, the Press and Information Agency of the Federal Government (Bundespresseamt) provided for the last DM 300,000 needed for post-production, but ensured that it would not be publicly involved by channeling the money through a private bank and another company.

-The film distributor advertised Der Stern von Afrika by claiming that "it had been about time, that a German production showed how splendid the German fighter pilots actually had been, the more so, as we can present the absolute world record holder in this field, the Captain Hans-Joachim Marseille".
+The film distributor advertised Der Stern von Afrika by claiming that "it was about time that a German production showed how splendid the German fighter pilots actually were, the more so, as we can present the absolute world record holder in this field, the Captain Hans-Joachim Marseille".
 The movie premiered on 13 August 1957 in Hannover with Marseille's mother attending.

 Reception

-Der Stern von Afrika proved to be successful at the box office.
+Der Stern von Afrika was a box office success.
 Newspapers reported that the audiences were "most pleasantly shaken", while younger viewers were enthused.